ljungren/node-crud/readme.md

-This is an example of RESTful CRUD in Node.js n mySQL.
+This is an example of RESTful CRUD in Node.js and mySQL.

 ## Installation